Concerns of teachers in remote areas

 Free tuition must go hand in hand with ensuring the quality of teaching and learning.
 Increasing the number of students attending school requires adequate resources: qualified teachers, facilities and quality learning materials.

-Ms. Silvia Danailov, Chief Representative of the United Nations Children's Fund (UNICEF) in Vietnam
+Ms. Silvia Danailov, UNICEF Representative in Vietnam

 A teacher (who asked to remain anonymous) in Than Uyen district, Lai Chau province, said that education in the mountainous areas is difficult to keep up with that in the plains because of the lack of qualified and professional teachers.
-"In many primary schools in the mountainous areas, there is a shortage of English teachers.
+"In many primary schools in the mountainous areas, there is a serious shortage of English teachers.
 Some schools overcome this by sending teachers without a foreign language diploma, only an English certificate, to teach English.
-This major problem causes most students in the mountainous areas to remain 'blind' to English.
+This major problem causes the majority of students in the mountainous areas to remain 'blind' to English.

 This teacher also expressed concern when the tuition exemption policy is implemented in practice: "Exemption of tuition fees brings clear benefits to each family but can also cause some financial difficulties for the education budget, especially if the government does not have a clear plan to compensate for the loss of revenue from tuition fees.
 Will this affect the regime and welfare of teachers?
 If the budget is cut or not properly adjusted to compensate for tuition exemption, educational institutions may face a lack of facilities, teaching equipment, or insufficient resources to train and improve teachers' qualifications.
-This can also affect the learning environment and teaching quality".
+This can also affect the learning environment and teaching quality."

 Investing in improving teacher quality

-The qualifications of teachers in mountainous areas now meet or exceed standards.
+Teachers in mountainous areas now meet or exceed standards.
 However, compared to urban areas, they do not participate in many training courses to improve their qualifications and update new knowledge.
 This is also one of the reasons why the quality of education in remote areas is still limited.
 "To improve the quality of education in remote areas, in addition to the tuition exemption policy, I hope the government will invest more in the teaching staff, such as adding foreign language teachers, teachers with qualifications and experience, modern teaching methods and information technology..." - a teacher in Than Uyen, Lai Chau shared.

-Students of Luong Minh Primary Boarding School
+Students of Luong Minh Primary Boarding School for Ethnic Minorities

 To improve the quality of education in disadvantaged areas, according to Mr. Nguyen Van Thanh (Principal of Luong Minh Primary Boarding School, Tuong Duong, Nghe An), it is necessary to improve the quality of teaching and learning.
 To do that, it is necessary to improve school facilities such as investing in building solid schools, with adequate classrooms, libraries, teaching equipment, expanding the internet system and information technology so that teachers and students can access more diverse learning materials.
 In addition, it is necessary to strengthen the training of teachers in mountainous areas such as organizing professional training courses and modern teaching skills for teachers in remote areas...

-Mr. Dang Huu Doan (Vice Principal of Than Uyen Town Primary School, Lai Chau Province) affirmed that tuition exemption is a meaningful policy, not only for parents and students.
-Teachers in mountainous areas are excited because with the tuition exemption policy, they will have less trouble in motivating students to go to school.
+Mr. Dang Huu Doan (Vice Principal of Than Uyen Town Primary School, Lai Chau Province) affirmed that free tuition is a meaningful policy, not only for parents and students.
+Teachers in mountainous areas are excited because with the free tuition policy, they will have less trouble in motivating students to go to school.
 Now, thanks to digital transformation and the application of technology in education, the quality of teachers in mountainous areas has also been greatly improved.

 Comment (0)